 While plaintiff did not survey developers, taken together, this evidence suggests that Apple's restrictions foreclose competition for large game developers who have well-known games.
 These developers would likely, and have the resources to, open their own stores to forego Apple's "fees, rules, and review."
 Smaller developers, on the other hand, would likely stay on the App Store (or a comparable store) for product discovery reasons.
 Indeed, that is exactly what happened earlier on PCs, which bolsters the likely evaluation and outcome.
-The survey of the sur b.
+478 b.
 Increased Consumer App Prices